awused/aw-man/README.md

 # Building on Windows

 This isn't really recommended.
-GTK support for Windows is pretty sub-par and it interacts poorly with VRR.
+GTK support for Windows is pretty sub-par.

 Assumes `vcpkg` and a Rust toolchain are already installed and `VCPKG_ROOT` is properly set.
 Install dependencies with `vcpkg install libarchive:x64-windows gtk:x64-windows libwebp:x64-windows libjxl:x64-windows libarchive:x64-windows-static-md`